fseidl-gdit/SL-Cloud/README.md

 ### Scripts
 - [SL library](https://github.com/IlyaLab/SL-Cloud/tree/main/scripts/)

-econdly, we implemented a mutation-dependent synthetic lethality prediction (MDSLP) workflow based on the rationale that for tumors with mutations that have an impact on protein expression or protein structure (functional mutation), the knockout effects or inhibition of a partner target gene show conditional dependence for the mutated molecular entities.</br>
-Thirdly, we present a workflow that leverages cross-species conservation to infer experimentally-derived synthetic lethal interactions in yeast to predict relevant SL pairs in humans.
-We implemented the Conserved Genetic Interaction (CGI) workflow based, in part, on methods described in (Srivas et al., 2016) summarized here briefly.

 #### Sythetic Lethality Inference Workflows
 Example notebooks can be found in the Example_pipelines directory, which including the following notebooks:
 - [DAISY Pipeline](https://github.com/IlyaLab/SL-Cloud/blob/main/Example_pipelines/DAISY_example.ipynb) :We reimplemented the published workflow DAISY (Jerby-Arnon et al., 2014) using up-to-date large scale data resources. </br>